-The Company has two operating leases for office space with lease terms that commenced in January 2022 and February 2022 and expire in March 2025 and January 2024, respectively.
-The leases do not contain any options to extend.
-Operating lease costs for the current and prior leases for the years ended December 31, 2022 and 2021 were \$56 thousand and \$63 thousand, respectively.
+The Company has an operating lease for office space with lease terms that commenced in January 2022 and will expire in March 2025.
+The lease does not contain any options to extend.
+Operating lease costs for the years ended December 31, 2024 and 2023 were \$41 thousand and \$54 thousand, respectively.